-'NOTA' secures second spot in Latur rural Assembly seat
+'NOTA' secures second spot in Latur Rural Assembly seat

-The NOTA option has secured second slot in the Latur rural Assembly segment, from where late Maharashtra Chief Minister Vilasrao Deshmukh's son Dhiraj is set to register a handsome victory in his maiden poll outing.
-According to the trends available till late Thursday evening, Dhiraj Deshmukh, the Congress candidate, has secured 1,35,006 votes (67.64 per cent).
+The 'NOTA' option has secured second slot in the Latur Rural Assembly segment, from where late Maharashtra Chief Minister Vilasrao Deshmukh's son Dhiraj posted a handsome victory in his maiden poll outing.
+According to the results announced on late Thursday evening, Dhiraj Deshmukh, the Congress candidate, secured 1,35,006 votes (67.64 per cent).

-The 'None of the Above' (NOTA) has clinched 27,500 votes (13.78 per cent), relegating other candidates in fray from the seat to inferior positions.
-Shiv Sena candidate Sachin Deshmukh stood third garnering 13,524 votes (6.78 per cent).
+The 'None of the Above' (NOTA) clinched 27,500 votes (13.78 per cent) to secure second position, relegating other candidates in fray from the seat to inferior positions.
+Shiv Sena candidate Sachin Deshmukh, Dhiraj Deshmukh's main rival, stood third, garnering 13,459 votes (6.78 per cent).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)